talkable/talkable-docs/_sources/integration/loyalty/auto_enrollment.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Enroll users to loyalty without showing the campaign using `join_loyalty`.
+For example, this could be used for enrolling users during registration or login.

+Don't forget to include a consent checkbox that would inform your user that they are about to join the loyalty program.

 .. note::
    `join_loyalty` is available since integration version 4.5.9.